mdjahidhasan009/NodeJs-Note/readme.md

 to handle concurrency efficiently, making it a powerful platform for building scalable and responsive applications.**

+## Disadvantages of Node.js
+Node.js is a powerful platform for building fast, scalable, and real-time applications.
+However, like any technology, it has its limitations and disadvantages.
+Here are some common drawbacks of Node.js:

+#### Single-Threaded Nature
+*   **CPU-Bound Tasks:** Node.js is not suitable for CPU-bound tasks that require heavy computation.
+Since it's single-threaded, long-running CPU-bound tasks can block the event loop and make the application unresponsive.
+*  **Blocking I/O:** While Node.js is excellent for non-blocking I/O operations, blocking I/O operations can still
+    impact performance.
+For example, reading large files synchronously can block the event loop and slow down the application.
+* **Limited Standard Library:** Node.js has a limited standard library compared to other platforms.
+Developers often need to rely on third-party modules for common tasks, which can introduce security and maintenance issues.

+#### Large Memory Footprint
+* **Memory Usage:** Node.js consume huge memory for each connection.
+This can be a problem when handling a large number of concurrent connections, as it can lead to high memory usage and potential memory leaks.
+* **Garbage Collection:** Node.js uses automatic garbage collection to manage memory, which can cause performance problems if not optimized.
+Developers need to be mindful of memory usage and garbage collection to avoid bottlenecks.
+* **Memory Leaks:** Node.js applications can suffer from memory leaks if not managed properly.
+Since Node.js uses JavaScript, developers need to be careful with memory management to avoid leaks.

 ### Resources
 - [Top 100+ Node.js Interview Questions and Answers for 2025](https://www.simplilearn.com/tutorials/nodejs-tutorial/nodejs-interview-questions)